 Required text: Teaching Approaches in Music Theory by Michael Rogers (ISBN 0-8093-2595-2).

 Mary Ann Krupa has been with VanderCook since 1993 and has extensive teaching and performing experience.
 She received a master of music and a bachelor of music in piano performance from the American Conservatory of Music.
 Her numerous solo and chamber music performances include Dame Myra Hess Memorial Concerts, Carnegie Hall, WFMT, the Unity Temple Series, and the Beverly Art Center.
 Ms. Krupa served as music director and rehearsal pianist for numerous musicals for Village Players, Triton College and Open Door Repertory Company.
 She has acted as accompanist for William Ferris Chorale, Goodman School of Drama, and varied vocal and instrumental studios.
 She is also in her 16th year as music director for the CAST Program in Oak Park..

-Registration for all online courses closes at 12:00 noon Central Time on January 31, 2014.
-All online courses will begin on February 3 and conclude on May 2, 2014.
+Registration for all online courses closes at 12:00 noon CST on January 30, 2015.
+All online courses will begin on February 2 and conclude on May 1, 2015.

 521/7514 Teaching Theory At The Secondary Level (Online)